Vietnam.vn - Nền tảng quảng bá Việt Nam

 E-waste is one of the fastest growing waste streams globally, stemming from the shortened lifespan of electronic devices, limited repair options and growing consumer demand for the latest high-tech products.

-In the 11 years since Lightning first appeared on the iPhone 5 in 2012, a huge number of Lightning cables have been created and distributed to users.
-There are more than 1 billion iPhones and iPads with Lightning ports in the world, so switching to USB-C charging would make your collection of Lightning charging cables virtually useless.
+In the 11 years since Lightning first appeared on the iPhone 5 in 2012, a huge number of Lightning cables have been created and supplied to users.
+More than 1 billion iPhones and iPads in the world have Lightning ports, so switching to USB-C charging will make your collection of Lightning charging cables virtually useless.

 As a result, the discontinuation of the Lightning cable on iPhones will likely create an increase in e-waste as iPhone users toss their old Lightning cables aside, turning them into e-waste.